magento/devdocs/guides/v2.0/extension-dev-guide/object-manager.md

 ## Usage Rules

-Magento uses the `ObjectManager` to generate and inject the classes declared in your constructor.
+The Magento framework uses the `ObjectManager` to generate and inject the classes declared in your constructor.
-You do not call the object manager directly because Magento handles this automatically.
+You do not call the object manager directly because the framework handles this automatically.

 The `ObjectManager` should not be a direct dependency for your classes unless the class is an object creation class such as a [factory]({{page.baseurl}}extension-dev-guide/factories.html) or [proxy]({{page.baseurl}}extension-dev-guide/proxies.html}}).
-In most cases, Magento generates these classes automatically during code compilation.
+In most cases, the framework generates these classes automatically during code compilation.

 <div class="bs-callout bs-callout-warning" markdown="1">
 You may notice in the Magento 2 codebase that some core classes still call the `ObjectManager` directly.

-These instances are bits of legacy code that need porting or exist for backwards compatibility purposes.
+These instances are bits of legacy code that need porting or exist for backward compatibility purposes.

 They are not tacit endorsements of using the `ObjectManager` directly.
 </div>